 I have been teaching beginners how to paint since 1989.
 Nothing is more exciting than the enthusiasm of new painters!
-I want to nurture their budding artistic talents and try to guide their growth as artists and help them to go their own way.
+I want to nurture their budding artistic talents, guide their growth as artists, and help them go their own way.

-The question I am often asked is “What do I need for my first class?”
-This question is a very important one too, because the right teacher and supplies can make a big difference in your success as a decorative painter.
+I am often asked, “What do I need for my first class?”
+This question is very important because the right teacher and supplies can significantly impact your success as a decorative painter.

 The most important thing for your first class is your teacher.
-You will want to look around for a teacher that has experience in teaching, who is patient and who loves to paint.
-He or she should teach you all about brush care, surface preparation, basic brush strokes, basic painting techniques, and allow you to feel free to experiment in your artwork.
-You should never be told “You’re not doing that right”, there should only “Please, let me show you again”.
+You will want to look around for a teacher with experience who is patient and loves to paint.
+He or she should teach you all about brush care, surface preparation, basic brush strokes, and basic painting techniques and allow you to feel free to experiment with your artwork.
+You should never be told, “You’re not doing that right”; there should only be “Please, let me show you again”.

 A good teacher should not make you go out and spend $100’s of dollars on supplies.
-Yes, you will spend more in the beginning, but every new hobby or craft will require some basic supplies to get you started.
-So here is a basic list of supplies that will help you get stared and not break your budget.
+Yes, you will spend more initially, but every new hobby or craft will require some basic supplies to get you started.
+So here is a basic list of supplies that will help you get started and not break your budget.
 1. Good Quality Brushes – Your brushes are the most important tool of decorative painting.
-Look for high quality brushes whether you will be painting with acrylics, oils or watercolors.
+Look for high-quality brushes whether you will be painting with acrylics, oils or watercolours.
 Ask your teacher or painting shop owner what brand of brushes she/he recommends.
-Don’t always rely on the brush knowledge of sales clerks in the big craft stores, they may not know.
+Don’t always rely on the brush knowledge of sales clerks in the big craft stores; they may not know.
 I don’t know how many times I have helped out new painters in selecting brushes while I was shopping at a large store.

-My experience is with acrylic painting, so here are the brushes I would recommend to get started with.
-There are several brushes available – flat, round, liner – and these come in many sizes, lengths and bristle content.
-Flat brushes have the ferrule (metal part of brush that holds the bristles) pressed flat, and round and liner brushes the ferrule is round.
+My experience is with acrylic paint, so here are the brushes I would recommend to get started with.
+Several brushes are available – flat, round, liner – and come in many sizes, lengths and bristle content.
+Flat brushes have the ferrule (metal part of brush that holds the bristles) pressed flat, and in the round and liner brushes, the ferrule is round.

-Brushes for acrylics: I recommend bristles that are made out of synthetic hair.
+Brushes for acrylics: I recommend bristles made of synthetic hair.

 Needed supplies: 220 and/or 400 grit sandpaper – for smoothing rough surfaces.

-Graphite or white chalk transfer paper – can make your own if you are on a really tight budget. palette – you can use paper palettes, a tile, Formica, wax paper, deli paper any surface that will allow you to put your paint on and use it for blending and mixing. tracing paper – to trace your pattern. stylus – for transferring designs and for painting dots. water container – an old margarine tub will do nicely. pencil – for taking notes. paper towels or old cloth towels. all-purpose sealer varnish – waterbased for acrylics, oil based for oils plain bar soap – to clean brushes. (beginner lesson on brush cleaning) paint (if it is not supplied by the teacher)
+Graphite or white chalk transfer paper – you can make your own if you are on a tight budget.
+Palette – you can use paper palettes, a tile, Formica, wax paper, deli paper any surface that will allow you to put your paint on and use it for blending and mixing.
+Tracing paper – to trace your pattern.
+Stylus – for transferring designs and for painting dots.
+Water container – an old margarine tub will do nicely.
+Pencil – for taking notes.
+Paper towels or old cloth towels.
+All-purpose sealer varnish – water-based for acrylics, oil-based for oils, plain bar soap – to clean brushes. (beginner lesson on brush cleaning) paint (if the teacher does not supply it)

 Optional supplies: Brush Stroke Basics practice sheets – to learn and practice the basic brush strokes.

-I developed these sheets so my students could practice at home. (click here to order) Pop Your Top bottle opener – save your nails! (click here to order) 1/2 inch or 3/4 inch flat brush – for basecoating and floating large projects. extender – to extend the drying time of paint. mop brush – used for softening and blending. brush cleaner palette knife – for mixing paint. chalk pencil – for free handing pattern on project. baby wipes – for wiping up little mistakes. wet palette – to keep mixed colors moist for the next time you paint.
+I developed these sheets so my students could practice at home. (click here to order) Pop Your Top bottle opener – save your nails! (click here to order) 1/2 inch or 3/4 inch flat brush – for base coating and floating large projects.
+Extender – to extend the drying time of the paint.
+Mop brush – used for softening and blending.
+Brush cleaner palette knife – for mixing paint.
+Chalk pencil – for free handling patterns on the project.
+Baby wipes – for wiping up little mistakes.
+Wet palette – to keep mixed colours moist for the next time you paint.

-In summary, the most important things you will need for a solid painting foundation are, a great teacher and good quality brushes, and the rest will fall into place.
-Also, please remember that there are good painting days and not so good painting days.
-Keep trying and keep practicing.
+In summary, the most important things you will need for a solid painting foundation are a great teacher and good quality brushes; the rest will fall into place.
+Also, please remember that there are good and not-so-good painting days.
+Keep trying and keep practising.
 Don’t be afraid to ask the teacher to show you a stroke or technique over again.
-You are paying her/him to teach you, and never be afraid to ask for help.
+You are paying her/him to teach you; never be afraid to ask for help.

 I wish you great beginnings and even greater success.